BloxyLabs/RTL-TCP-on-Raspberry-Pi/README.md

 ```
 sudo reboot now
 ```
+<h3><u>If you like mining Bitcoin at home</u></h3>
 Interested in mining Bitcoin at home with small miners or just looking for cool Bitcoin merchandise?
 Check out BitcoinMerch.com.
 You will get a 5% discount by using the code BloxyLabs.
-Visit their website by clicking the banner below to support the channel
+Visit their website by clicking the banner below to support the channel.

 [![Alt text](bitcoinmergebanner.jpg)](https://bitcoinmerch.com?aff=706)